syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 }

-//Save the PowerPoint Presentation as stream FileStream outputStream = new FileStream(OutputFileName, FileMode.Create);
+//Save the PowerPoint Presentation as stream FileStream outputStream = new FileStream("Output.pptx", FileMode.Create);
 pptxDoc.Save(outputStream);

 //Closes the Presentation